-To learn more about how Federal funding works, read through the Five Steps to Federal Funding: A Brief Explanation of the Safe Routes to School Program Process.
+From 2005-2012, each state received federal funding specifically for Safe Routes to School projects via the federal transportation legislation SAFTEA-LU.
+Many states still have funds remaining from the Safe Routes to School program; see our State of the States quarterly tracking report to see whether this funding is still available in Arizona.
+To learn more about federal funding for Safe Routes to School, read through the Five Steps to Federal Funding: A Brief Explanation of the Safe Routes to School Program Process.
 You can find additional resources in our national learning network too.

 Arizona has funded 150 local Safe Routes to School projects totaling more than $17 million.
 State, local and regional agencies, and nonprofit organizations are eligible to apply for Safe Routes to School infrastructure and non-infrastructure funds.
 Applicants receive extra points if they attend an ADOT-sponsored Safe Routes to School training session and/or if their project represents a Title 1 school.
 Safe Routes to School projects require no local matching funds.
 Separate applications are required for each of the Safe Routes to School funding sources:

 - Infrastructure Projects

 - Non-Infrastructure Projects

 Visit the Arizona Safe Routes to School program website for more information.